Fat Lie Theory: Fat splittings and comments on the correspondences

 \begin{example} Recall the general linear strict Lie $2$-groupoid from Example \ref{exa: general linear 2-groupoid}.
-Relaxing the conditions for elements of $\textnormal{GL}(C_M,V_M)_M$ to be isomorphisms to be quasi-isomorphisms (see Remark \ref{rema: 2-groupoids}), we obtain the quasi general linear Lie $2$-groupoid
+Relaxing the conditions for elements of $\textnormal{GL}(C_M,V_M)_M$ to be quasi-isomorphisms (see Remark \ref{rema: 2-groupoids}), we will show here that we obtain a well-defined quasi general linear Lie $2$-groupoid (as we call it here)